Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-2-Setup-AzureADConnect/README.md

 ## Next Step

-- [Optional] If your on premise Active Directory have **Directory Extensions** that you'd like to synchronize to the Azure AD tenant, please [move to the next chapter to learn how to migrate them](../1-3-Directory-Extensions/README.md).
+- [Optional] If your on premise Active Directory have **Directory Extensions** that you'd like to synchronize to the Azure AD tenant, [move to the next chapter to learn how to migrate them](../1-3-Directory-Extensions/README.md).
 - [Migrate this .NET MVC application to an Azure Active Directory tenant](./../2-AAD-Migration/2-1-SAML-WebApp/README.md)

 ## Useful resources